luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-take everything else but you measure your blood pressure you gotta take things into your own hands because nobody is gonna do it except you you must take control of your life we have become a society where we go to the doctor and say fix me no you got to do
+take everything else but you measure your blood pressure you gotta take things into your own hands because nobody is going to do it except you you must take control of your life we have become a society where we go to the doctor and say fix me no you got to do